Paktia Province: History

-Paktia used to be a unified province with Khost and Paktika till Khost became a separate province in 1985.
+Paktia used to be a unified province with Khost and Paktika until Khost became a separate province in 1985.
 These three provinces are now referred to as Loya Paktia, meaning "Greater Paktia".
 Paktia came to prominence during the 1980s, when a significant portion of Afghanistan's leadership originated from the province.
 Some of the more notable leaders include Najibullah Ahmadzai (a former President of Afghanistan), Mohammad Aslam Watanjar, Shahnawaz Tanai, and Sayed Muhammad Gulabzoi.